The call for applications is currently openClosing date

-The prize will be awarded for an essay based on original unpublished research undertaken whilst enrolled as a student (postgraduate or undergraduate) at any tertiary educational institution in the world.
+The prize will be awarded for an essay based on original, unpublished research undertaken whilst enrolled as a student (postgraduate or undergraduate) at any tertiary educational institution worldwide.

-The essay should be 4000–8000 words in length (exclusive of endnotes).
+The essay should range from 4000–8000 words in length (exclusive of endnotes).
 Essays must be written in English and fully documented following the style specified for the Australian Academy of Science’s journal, Historical Records of Australian Science.

-Essays may deal with any aspect of the history of Australian science (including medicine and technology) or Australian environmental history.
-‘Australia’ can include essays that focus on the Australian region, broadly defined, including Oceania.
-Essays that compare issues and subjects associated with Australia with those of other places also are welcomed.
+Essays may explore any aspect of the history of Australian science, including medicine and technology or Australian environmental history.
+The term ‘Australia’ may encompass essays focusing on the Australian region, broadly defined, which includes Oceania.
+We also welcome essays that compare issues and subjects associated with Australia to those of other places.

-Cash prize of $3,000.
-Minor prizes may be awarded at the panel's discretion.
+Cash prize of $3,000, with minor prizes awarded at the panel's discretion.

-Applications are to be submitted to email@example.com by 9am AEDT Monday 17 January 2022.
-Materials to be submitted (in the following order):
+Applications should be submitted to email@example.com by 9am AEDT on Monday, January 15, 2024.
+Materials to be submitted in the following order:

-The winner will be contacted by or e-mail and the prize will be presented and announced on the websites of the National Museum of Australia and the Australian Academy of Science in mid-2022.
+The winner will be contacted by email, and the prize will be presented and announced on the websites of the National Museum of Australia and the Australian Academy of Science in mid-2024.

 Judges’ decisions are final.
 The judges retain the right to split the prize, or not to award a prize.
-The Academy and the National Museum of Australia are not able to enter into discussion or correspondence regarding the reasons why a submission is or is not successful.
-Upon entering the competition, applicants agree that Historical Records of Australian Science is permitted the first right of refusal for the winning entry if it is deemed eligible for publication.
+The Academy and the National Museum of Australia are not able to engage in discussions or correspondence regarding the reasons for the success or non-success of a submission.

 For further information contact: